calipho-sib/sparql-tutorial-bc-2015/README.md

-##Why, What, How: practical introduction to SPARQL for biologists and informaticians.
+##Why, What, How: Practical introduction to SPARQL for biologists and informaticians.
 UniProt and neXtProt databases are used as illustrative examples

 This tutorial uses [Sparql Playground](https://github.com/calipho-sib/sparql-playground) please [download the latest stable version](https://github.com/calipho-sib/sparql-playground/tarball/master) and make sure to have Java 1.7 or higher installed on your laptop.